Commission

 What is the CSIP and Center for Sorghum Improvement?

-K-State received directed funding through Congress for sorghum that established a strong Center for Sorghum Improvement.
-In recent years that entity has largely supported guest speakers and served as a clearinghouse function for sorghum activity across the university.
-Beginning April 1, 2016, the Commission, the United Sorghum Checkoff Program, K-State, and others entered into a cooperative agreement to increase grain sorghum productivity and expand markets by 2025.
+K-State received directed funding through Congress to establish the Center for Sorghum Improvement, which supports guest speakers and serves as a clearinghouse for sorghum activities at the university.
+On April 1, 2016, the Commission, United Sorghum Checkoff Program, K-State, and other partners entered into a cooperative agreement to increase grain sorghum productivity and expand markets by 2025.

-Coordinated efforts for the Collaborative Sorghum Investment Program (CSIP) operate through the Center for Sorghum Improvement at K-State, while results benefit sorghum producers throughout the country.
+The Collaborative Sorghum Investment Program (CSIP) operates through the Center for Sorghum Improvement at K-State, benefiting sorghum producers nationwide.